-When we first meet with new clients about estate planning, many of them have never considered the possibility of placing protections around the assets that they will leave their beneficiaries.
-Many of them have never thought about it.
-Others just don’t understand the need.
+Many of our clients have never thought about the possibility of placing protections around the assets that they will leave their beneficiaries.
+Others don’t understand the need.
 They have responsible adult children who have never had to deal with divorce, tragedy or disease.
 Most importantly, they want to “keep it simple.”
 But they have never thought through what could go wrong.

 We look at your relationships, your lifestyle, your assets, and your goals and determine the risks you and your family face.
 We then discuss the different ways to prevent those problems from occurring.
 With that knowledge, you can make a reasoned determination as to what level of protection you wish to provide your beneficiaries.

 We can’t quantify the risk of your son losing his inheritance in a divorce, bankruptcy, or lawsuit.
 We don’t know if your daughter will have to spend all of her inheritance to pay for a nursing home, or if she will invest it all in her boyfriend’s new restaurant.
 We hope your son doesn’t die young, leaving everything he inherited from you to the daughter-in-law you don’t particularly care for instead of your grandchildren.
 We can’t force your daughter to sign a premarital agreement if she remarries after your death or prevent her new husband from filing for an elective share and taking a portion of the assets she inherited from you.
 But we have seen all of these things happen.
 And we can prevent them all.